 Before you can hire employees or set up your payroll, you’ll need to set up a Norway subsidiary or find a subsidiary alternative.
 Every country differs on the time and resources required for each step, but opening your business and hiring employees can take up to a few months when setting up a subsidiary on your own.

-Instead, Globalization Partners offers a better solution with our Employer of Record platform.
+Instead, Globalization Partners offers a better, comprehensive solution with our Employer of Record model.
 We’ll help you hire employees and run payroll without establishing a subsidiary first.
 We’ll also take on all matters of compliance so that you can stay focused on your business goals.

 How to Set up a Norway Subsidiary